sp00n/corecycler/readme.txt

 INCLUDED SOFTWARE
 -----------------
-The script itself is a PowerShell script, but it uses other, inlcuded software to do the actual stress testing, for example Prime95 and y-Cruncher.
+The script itself is a PowerShell script, but it uses other, inlcuded software to do the actual stress testing, for example Prime95, y-Cruncher and Linpack Xtreme.
-You can also move your own copy of Prime95 into the /test_programs/p95 directory, and y-Cruncher into /test_programs/y-cruncher, if you want to be on the safe side (good choice!), or want to use a dedicated version.
+You can also move your own copy of the stress test programs in to the respective folders in the /test_programs/ directory (e.g. /test_programs/p95 for Prime95, /test_programs/y-cruncher for y-Cruncher, etc).
+For example if you want to be on the safe side (good choice!) or want to use a dedicated version.
-However be aware that both programs can change their settings from time to time, so if you include a version that has not been tested with CoreCycler, it may not work as intended or not even start at all.
+However be aware that the stress test programs can change their settings from time to time, so if you include a version that has not been tested with CoreCycler, it may not work as intended or not even start at all.

-To download Prime95, go to the official site: at https://www.mersenne.org/download/ To download y-Cruncher, go to the official site at: http://www.numberworld.org/y-cruncher/#Download
+To download Prime95, go to the official site: at https://www.mersenne.org/download/ To download y-Cruncher, go to the official site at: http://www.numberworld.org/y-cruncher/#Download To download Linpack Xtreme, go to the official site at: https://www.ngohq.com/linpack-xtreme.html

 CoreCycler also supports Aida64, which however is NOT directly included due to its license.
 You need to download the >>>Portable Engineer<<< version yourself and extract it into the /test_programs/aida64 folder.